Lannilis

 Lannilis ([lanilis]; Lanniliz) is a commune in the Finistère department of Brittany in north-western France.

 Population

 Inhabitants of Lannilis are called in French Lannilisiens.

 Breton language

 The municipality launched a linguistic plan concerning the Breton language through Ya d'ar brezhoneg on 27 June 2008.

 In 2008, 33.17% of primary-school children attended bilingual schools.

+History

+A population of Cacous, a persecuted minority of ropemakers, still lived isolated in the village of Trebirou [Trobérou] in Lannilis in 1847.